Camping

 Developed Campgrounds

-If you're looking for a designated camping spot with two-wheel drive passenger vehicle access that can accomodate most RVs and trailers, and one that that has an available restroom and other facilities nearby, one of the three developed campgrounds, Mid Hills, Hole-in-the-Wall, and Black Canyon is your best choice.
-These three campgrounds are open year round.
-(Be sure to check the main alerts or road conditions page to make sure snow or monsoon floods haven't affected road access).
-These site are equipped with vault toilets, trash receptacles, fire rings and picnic tables, each site at Mid Hills and Hole-in-the-Wall can accommodate 1 to 8 people.
-Water is available at Hole in the Wall and Black Canyon Group Site, while water needs to be hauled in at Mid Hills.
-Potable water for filling bottles and camping jugs is available for all overnight and day use visitors at the Hole in the Wall Visitor center and Kelso Depot Parking Area.
+If you're looking for a designated camping spot with two-wheel drive passenger vehicle access that can accommodate most RVs and trailers, one of the three developed campgrounds: Mid Hills, Hole-in-the-Wall, and Black Canyon is your best choice.
+These three campgrounds are open year-round.
+These sites are equipped with vault toilets, trash receptacles, fire rings and picnic tables.
+Mid Hills and Hole-in-the-Wall can accommodate up to 8 people per site and are reservation only.
+Water is available at Hole-in-the-Wall and Black Canyon Group Campgrounds, while water needs to be hauled in at Mid Hills.
+Potable water for filling bottles and camping jugs is available for all overnight and day use visitors at the Hole-in-the-Wall Visitor Center and Kelso Depot.
 Spigots in the preserve are not set up for filling RV water tanks.
 A dump station for RV tanks and portable toilets is available at Hole-in-the-Wall Campground.

 Loading...